Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Introduction

 We now turn to the third property, robustness to optional stopping.
-While consistency in the sense above is an asymptotic and even somewhat controversial notion (see Section~\ref{sec:discussion}), there exists a nonasymptotic property closely related to consistency that, while arguably much more important in practice, has received relatively little attention in the recent statistical literature.
+While consistency in the sense above is an asymptotic and even somewhat controversial notion (see Section~\ref{sec:discussion}), there exists a nonasymptotic property closely related to consistency that, while arguably more important in practice, has received relatively little attention in the recent statistical literature.
 This is property (c) above, insensitivity to optional stopping.
 In statistics, the issue was thoroughly discussed, yet never completely resolved, in the 1960s; nowadays, it is viewed as a highly desirable feature of testing methods by, for example, psychologists; see \citep{Wagenmakers2007,Sanborn2014}.
 In particular, it is often argued \citep{Wagenmakers2007} that the fixed stopping rule required by the classical Neyman-Pearson paradigm severely and unnecessarily restricts the application domain of hypothesis testing, invalidating much of the $p$-values reported in the psychological literature.
+Approximately 55\% of psychologists admitted in a survey to deciding whether to collect more data after looking at their results to see if they were significant \citep{John2012}.
 We analyze property (c) in terms of \emph{robust null hypothesis tests}, formally defined in Section~\ref{sec:robustsign}.
 A method defines a robust null hypothesis test if (1) it outputs evidence $r(X^n)$ that does not depend on the stopping rule used to determine $n$, and (2) (some function of) $r(X^n)$ gives a bound on the Type-I error that is valid no matter what this stopping rule is.
 Standard (Neyman-Pearson) null hypothesis testing and tests derived from AIC-type methods are not robust in this sense.
 For example, such tests cannot be used if the stopping rule is simply unknown, as is often the case when analyzing externally provided data --- but this is just the tip of an iceberg of problems with nonrobust tests.
 For an exhaustive review of such problems we refer to \cite{Wagenmakers2007} who builds on, amongst others, \cite{Berger1988} and \cite{Pratt1962}.

 Now, as first noted by \cite{Edwards1963}, in simple versus composite testing (i.e. when $\cM_0$ is a singleton), the output of BFMS, the Bayes factor, does provide a robust null hypothesis test.
 This is one of the main reasons why for example, in psychology, Bayesian testing is becoming more and more popular \citep{Dienes2011, Andrews2012}, even among `frequentist' researchers \citep{Sanborn2014}.
 Our third result, in Section~\ref{sec:robustsign}, shows that the same holds for the switch criterion: if $\cM_0$ is a singleton, so that the problem \eqref{theproblem} reduces to a simple versus composite hypothesis test, then the evidence $r(X^n)$ associated with the switching criterion has the desired robustness property as well and thus in this sense behaves like the Bayes factor method.
 The advantage, from a frequentist point of view, of switching as compared to Bayes is then that switching is a lot more sensitive: our risk rate results directly imply that the Type II error $(1-\text{power})$ of the switch criterion goes to $0$ as soon as, at sample size $n$, the distance between the `true' distribution $\mu_1$ and the null model, i.e. $\inf_{\mu \in M_0} \| \mu - \mu_1\|^2_2$ is of order $(\log \log n)/n$; for Bayes factor testing, in order for the Type-II error to reach $0$, this distance must be of order $(\log n)/n$ (this was informally recognized by \cite{LheritierC15}, who reported substantially larger power of switching as compared to the Bayes factor method in a sequential two-sample testing setting).